 4. You have the Budget

 A reputable publicist cannot guarantee anything but will work hard to craft your story and image to represent you to the media and accumulate press.
-A good PR is more than just hitting send on a mailing list.
+A good PR is more than just hitting send on a mailing list, they should understand everything about you and your music.
+However, they’re not miracle workers, so don’t expect after one day to get results.
+Be patient and respectful to your team and they’ll be working their hardest to help you grow in return.

 5. You Feel this Project is ‘The One’

-So you’ve just heard your final mixes back and they’re sounding amazing, but you’ve done these DIY music campaigns before and they’ve only come back with average results – time to outsource.
+You’ve just heard your final mixes back and they’re sounding amazing, but you’ve done these DIY music campaigns before and they’ve only come back with average results – time to outsource.
 If you’ve created something that you truly believe is ‘the one’ and could be the project that kick starts your whole music career, then it’s worth investing money in to and that money is best invested in a team who will be behind that release, promoting it to a wider audience and giving it the recognition it deserves.
+If this release is honestly the one you can see securing massive coverage and growing your audience, then investing in the professional to work that project will be worth it in the long-term as you’re getting the results the release deserves.

 Be critical.
 Make sure you’ve picked apart your release to a point where you’ve had it on repeat for hours and hours.
 You want to give your audience the best possible product, so make sure it’s at its highest quality production wise as well as representative of how you wish to come across as an artist in the long run.